-After you configure a quota, Cloud Endpoints tracks the number of requests per minute per consumer Cloud project.
+After you configure a quota, Endpoints tracks the number of requests per minute per consumer Google Cloud project.
 Each application that calls your API must:

-- Have enabled your API in their Cloud project.
+- Have enabled your API in their Google Cloud project.

 - Send an API key. with each request to your API.
-This allows Cloud Endpoints to identify the Cloud project that the calling application is associated with and to increment the request counter for the Cloud project.
+This lets Endpoints identify the Google Cloud project that the calling application is associated with and to increment the request counter for the Google Cloud project.

 For information on configuring an API key, see the following:

 You can either have your API consumers create their own projects in the Google Cloud Console, or you can create the projects for them.
 Because Endpoints enforces quotas per project, you must have one project for each API consumer.

 By setting a quota, you can limit the number of requests per minute to your

 entire API or only to specific methods.
 If the client code from a consumer